anttonalberdi/DAMMA/README.md

 ```

 ### Uninstall DAMMA
-DAMMA can be uninstalled using the following commands.
+DAMMA can be uninstalled using the following commands:
 ```
 detach_package(DAMMA)
 remove.packages("DAMMA")